Residential Drafting and Design TechniquesCLOSED

 - BLDG1001 Building Construction, Codes and Standards 1

-- This course is an introduction to the laws and regulations that govern construction within Ontario.
-Students examine the Building Code Act and the Ontario Building Code.
-Emphasis is given to examining typical construction methods/standards of construction and how the code governs and shapes these practices.
-Part 9 of the Ontario Building Code is a major focus with particular attention to site work, footings, foundations, main floor systems and stairs.
-The roles and responsibilities of architectural and construction professionals are stressed and examined through the Building Code Act.
+- This course is an introduction to typical construction methods and standards for houses and small buildings in Ontario.
+Part 9 of the Ontario Building Code is a major focus with particular attention to site work, footings, foundations, floor systems and stairs.
+The roles and responsibilities of architectural and construction professionals are reviewed.

 - BLDG1000 Building Methods & Materials

-- Students learn the properties, characteristics and uses of common and leading-edge building materials.
-Students are able to research, analyze and select appropriate materials for various construction applications.
+- Students learn the properties, characteristics and uses of common and leading-edge building materials as used in residential construction.
+Students will be able to research, analyze and select appropriate materials for various construction applications.

 - CADD1000 CAD 1